-Mr. Crookes, in his paper in the Quarterly Journal of Science above referred to, which is reprinted in his Researches, records two notable instances of Psychography, which I quote as showing the facility for observation in the one case, and the satisfactory result obtained in darkness, where no room existed for doubting the evidence so obtained.
-It is usually supposed by those who have not tried the experiment that no evidence obtained in a dark room is of any value.
-Mr. Crookes' record may dispel that error:-
+Mr. Crookes records in his Researches two notable instances of Psychography, which I quote as showing the facility for observation in the one case, and the satisfactory result obtained in darkness, where no room existed for doubting the evidence so obtained.
+It is usually assumed by those who have not tried the experiment that no evidence obtained in a dark room can be of any value.
+Mr. Crookes' record may dispel that error, which is common among scientific sceptics, who start with a prepossession against the reality of the phenomena in general, and, therefore, of the special fact under notice.